An outstanding illustrator portfolio makes all the difference between you getting hired.

 You remember consistent brands.

-Take this forward when designing your illustrator portfolio.
+Take this forward when designing your illustration portfolio.

 Use the same typefaces, the same colours, the same messages, everything.
 You want to guide people effortlessly and consistently throughout your work.